seangoodvibes/DelugeDocs/docs/documentation/ui/views/session/session-row-view.md

 ## Playing a Song

-1. Press [SONG] to switch to session row view.
+1. Press [SONG] to switch to session mode.
 The button illuminates blue.
-If this is a new song and the first this time the song mode is selected, the song may be empty or only show the first clip compressed to the first row.
+If this is a new song and the first this time the session mode is selected, the selected view will only show the first clip compressed to the first row.

+1. Hold [SONG] + turn (SELECT) to change between song row and grid views.
+Select row view.

 1. Press [PLAY].
 Song will playback and the white song position cursor will travel left to right.